watersalesman/aura-botnet/README.md

 * Django is extremely portable and therefore good for testing/educational purposes.
 The server and database are contained within the `django-server` folder.
-* Django includes a very intuitive and powerful admin console that can be used for managing bots and commands
+* Django includes a very intuitive and powerful admin site that can be used for managing bots and commands
 * The server is only handling simple POST requests and returning text
 * Static files should be handled by a separate web server (local or remote) that excels in serving static files, such as nginx

-The admin console located at `http://your_server:django_port/admin` can be accessed after setting up a superuser (see below).
+The admin site located at `http://your_server:django_port/admin` can be accessed after setting up a superuser (see below).

 Database